MECH ENG 3028 - Dynamics & Control II

 Note that the laboratory experiments are compulsory and it is a requirement to pass the laboratory experiments to pass the course.

-Four (assessed) assignments provide 8.5% of the overall mark, with each assignment equally weighted.
+Four (assessed) assignments provide 20% of the overall Vibrations mark, with each assignment equally weighted.
 These assignments are set during the semester, each one released at least 2 weeks in advance of the submission deadline.
 The turnaround time for the return of marked assignments is weeks after the submission deadline.
 Late assignments are NOT accepted.
-Extensions are not granted.
+Extensions are not granted, although exemptions to individual assignments may be granted on medical or compassionate grounds.

 Variations in the assessment scheme are negotiable on medical and compassionate grounds.

-All assignments and practical reports must be submitted either electronically or as a hard copy, as per instructions for each assessment, in the labelled box in the Mechanical Engineering submission area on Level 2 of Engineering South Building.
+All assignments and practical report must be submitted as a hard copy in the labelled box in the Mechanical Engineering submission area on Level 2 of Engineering South Building.
 Any assessment submitted as a hard copy must be accompanied by an assessment cover sheet available on the window ledge of room S116.
 Late assignments and reports will be penalised 10% per day.
 Extensions for assignments will only be given in exceptional circumstances and a case for this with supporting documentation can be made in writing after a lecture or via email to the lecturer.
 Hard copy assignments will be assessed and returned in 2 weeks of the due date.
 There will be no opportunities for re-submission of work of unacceptable standard.
 Due to the large size of the class feedback on assignments will be limited to in-class discussion resulting from questions from students.

 All tutorials are submitted online using MyUni.
-Late tutorials cannot be accepted as they are submitted electronically via MyUni which automatically prevents submission after the due time on the due date.
+Late tutorials and extensions for numbers 2 and 3 cannot be accepted as they are submitted electronically via MyUni which automatically prevents submission after the due time on the due date.

 Grades for your performance in this course will be awarded in accordance with the following scheme: